4 Introduction to Microbial Genomics

 Tip

-In many cases, running a range comparative and/or competitive mappings to closely related species is advised in order to exclude a misidentification and the presence of multiple species with similar sets of genes in your dataset (e.g. Neisseria meningitidis).
+In many cases, running a range of comparative and/or competitive mappings to closely related species is advised in order to exclude a misidentification and the presence of multiple species with similar sets of genes in your dataset (e.g. Neisseria meningitidis).
 It can also be useful to use multiple reference sequences per species if it has multiple phylogenetically strongly delimited clades (e.g. H. influenzae)

 Finally, intervals or mutations specific to the target organism should be identified and investigated.
-This can range from plasmids, genes, phages to specific mutations.
+This can range from plasmids, genes, and phages to specific mutations.
 Often a combination of these factors is required to confidently validate the presence of the organism.
-This step should not be overlook as this will not always be clearly visible in a phylogeny, depending on the composition of the alignment used.
+This step should not be overlooked as this will not always be clearly visible in a phylogeny, depending on the composition of the alignment used.

 4.5 Genomes